ministryofjustice/Claim-for-Crown-Court-Defence/docs/development.md

 A high level design diagram for CCCD is located in https://github.com/ministryofjustice/laa-architectural-diagrams/tree/main/docs/artefacts/hld/cccd.

+A data flow diagram for CCCD is located in https://github.com/ministryofjustice/laa-architectural-diagrams/tree/main/docs/artefacts/dataflow/cccd.

 A network diagram for CCCD is located in the `docs/diagrams` directory of this repository.

 ## A note on architecture